umerrssohail/umerrssohail.github.io/_pages/research.md

 ### Towards Win-Win: Evidence from Commercial Dispute Resolution in India
 with Manaswini Rao (University of Delaware), Sandhya Seetharaman, and Raghav Pandey
-Draft, October 2024
+Draft, November 2025

 **Abstract:**
-Courts play a central role in contract enforcement, yet little is known about their functioning in settings with limited state capacity.
-We leverage the random assignment of commercial cases to judges in newly established commercial courts in India to examine the impact of judge-mediated settlement on firm outcomes.
-Settlement is negatively correlated with case duration and pending status.
-We estimate large positive effects on plaintiff profitability, primarily among financial sector firms, and negative effects among defendant firms.
-However, the adverse effects among defendants appear driven by the timing of litigation rather than settlement itself.
-We find suggestive evidence that settlement mitigates losses, indicating potential Pareto improvements from expedited dispute resolution.
+Resolving a contractual dispute through mediation could preempt uncertainty and the cost of litigation, and thus could be a strategy to reduce pending case backlog in courts.
+We leverage random assignment of commercial and contractual cases to judges in newly created commercial courts in India to examine the impact of judge-led mediation of disputes on case outcomes and litigating firms’ profits.
+The resolution of a case through mutual reconciliation (“settlement”) rather than a full-length trial from being assigned a settlement-prone judge is negatively associated with its duration and its pending status in the court.
+We estimate a large, positive effect of judge settlement-propensity on the profitability of plaintiff firms.
+Defendants experience a negative effect around the timing of suing but settlement reverses the trend, potentially stemming the losses associated with lengthy and uncertain trial outcomes